opendime/chrome-opendime-extension/README.md

 Timeline for app non-support is 2018, and WebUSB won't be ready for years anyway.
 Let's just take it one day at a time.

+# NW.js

+This app works well with [NW.js](https://nwjs.io/) without any changes.
+Going forward, a few changes would fix URL openning and improve the native menus and such.

+To try it with NW.js, first download NW.js for your platform.
+Then run the executable (`NW.exe` or `nwjs`) from this directory with `.` (just dot) as the first argument.